CahanLab/oneSC/docs/source/infer_grn.md

 ```

 ### Approximate runtime for different machines
-To provide users with an estimate of the time required for inferring myeloid networks, we run GRN inference on various AWS EC2 instances (c5.xlarge, c5.2xlarge, c5.4xlarge) and on personal computers running Mac and Windows.
-The image below hopefully provides some guidance.
+To provide users with an estimate of the time required for inferring the myeloid network, we ran GRN inference on various AWS EC2 instances (c5.xlarge, c5.2xlarge, c5.4xlarge) and on personal computers running Mac and Windows using different CPUs.
+The plot below hopefully provides some guidance.

 ![Runtime Test](./_static/images/runtime_plot.png)

 ### Alternate way to find the Boolean thresholds
 Previously in the tutorial, we used *onesc.find_threshold_vector()* function to identify the thresholds for Booleanization of the genes.
 This method identifies the thresholds based on finding the difference between maximum cluster expression and minimum cluster expression.
-Alternatively, we decised a new method that finds the threshold based on the distribution of non-zero gene expresssion distributions.
+Alternatively, we devised a new method that finds the threshold based on the non-zero gene expresssion distributions.
 Users are welcome to explores this approach!
 ```
 vector_thresh = percentile_threshold(train_exp, percentile_cut = 0.25)
 ```